Trulicity and Ozempic are both once-weekly GLP-1 agonist injections used to lower blood sugar levels in people with type 2 diabetes

 Their active ingredients are different

-If you are allergic to either of these active ingredients, talk to your doctor before starting a medication regimen, as you may experience severe, adverse side effects.
+If you are allergic to either of these ingredients, consult your doctor before starting treatment, as you could experience severe side effects.

 Ozempic may be more effective